Colchicine to Keep That Gout in Check

 The action of this extract on this condition is not very clear but it is seen to reduce inflammation and pain as well.
 It probably interferes with the formation of the crystals thus reducing the swelling.

 Familial Mediterranean fever is an inherited disease.
 The pain it causes is severe but can be prevented by taking this herbal extract.
 Its function in this condition is thought to be reducing the production of amyloid A which is a protein that accumulates in individuals that have this condition.

-In low doses, colchicine has been found to be very useful in the reduction of the risk of strokes, heart attack and preventing sudden death in individuals that have coronary heart disease.
-It has also been used in the pericarditis, an inflammation of the fibrous sac that surrounds the heart.
+In low doses, colchicine has been found to be very useful in the reduction of the risk of strokes, and heart attacks and in preventing sudden death in individuals that have coronary heart disease.
+It has also been used in pericarditis, an inflammation of the fibrous sac that surrounds the heart.

 • Stomach upset

 • High dosage can lead to bone marrow damage, hair loss, and anemia

 • Tingling or numbness of the hands and feet may occur.

 Always maintain the dosage directed by the physician and do not increase it unless under the doctor’s instruction and careful examination of its effect on your condition.